minkiapps/RxJava-Playground/README.md

 # LearnRxJava2
-A simple App with UI to demonstrate RxJava Techniques
+A simple App with UI to play with various RxJava operators...
+_project was made in 2017_

-Feel free to fork and add more examples
+Feel free to fork and add more examples!